Lourdes Lopez: Miami City Ballet

 Miami City Ballet is the largest South Florida performing arts organization, reaching an annual audience of over 125,000.
 Following a five-month search, in September 2012, an 11-member committee chose Lopez, among 35 candidates considered, to be the artistic director of the Miami City Ballet.
 Lopez says "Dance is so much, especially where I came from, about women.
 We're the thing in the front.
 Yet in terms of heading organizations, women haven't had a very visible position within a dance company.
 I don't know why that is.
 But I don't wake up in the morning and think I'm the only woman.
 I wake up in the morning and think, what am I going to do for Miami City Ballet next year?"

 In 2016, Lopez brought Miami City Ballet to Lincoln Center's David H. Koch Theater.
 Alastair Macaulay praised Miami City Ballet for being "at the forefront of all those dancing choreography by George Balanchine today".

 As artistic director, Lopez brought 47 premieres to Miami City Ballet including Alexei Ratmansky's Swan Lake.
 Lopez explained the production with the following, "Just imagine what it means for a company the size of MCB to have permission for a production like that, a creation by one of the greatest living choreographers in the world...
 I think ‘Swan Lake’ establishes a company as a worthy organization, It gives it a mark of quality.
 And that’s what I wanted for Miami City Ballet... that mark that said, ‘We are a real ballet company.’
 And we achieved that.”

 Lopez is the only individual entrusted by The George Balanchine Trust to completely reimagine A Midsummer Night's Dream.
 This represents an extraordinary level of trust from the organization that controls the choreographic legacy of George Balanchine.
 Additionally, Lopez reimagined Square Dance, The Nutcracker, and Firebird, all of which had elements inspired by South Florida.

 She also led the company through the pandemic and ensured that the holiday staple “The Nutcracker” wouldn’t miss its annual performance developing an outdoor COVID-19 safe “George Balanchine’s Nutcracker in the Park” in downtown Doral in 2020.
 Miami City Ballet was viewed as a leader in returning the performing arts due to the resiliency of Lopez.

-Her tenure "deserves all the credit in the world for raising the international profile of the company".
+According to the critic Paul du Quenoy, her tenure "deserves all the credit in the world for raising the international profile of the company."